mt33/wakeupnas/README.md

 ## Applescript

-Export the .scpt as app by File > Save As... > *.app.
-Spotlight is set to only index my apps inside /Applications, so that's where I save it.
+Export the .applescript as an application from the Applescript Editor.
+Spotlight is set to index only /Applications, so that's where I save it.
 No more need for third-party app launchers!
 Spotlight is binded to Ctrl-Space:

 ![Wake up NAS - Spotlight](https://github.com/mt33/wakeupnas/raw/master/screenshots/spotlight.png)